Home

 Overview

-Our lab conducts research at the interface of physical sciences and molecular biology to answer the following key questions in cancer and pulmonary pathologies such as pneumonia, fibrosis, and COPD.
+Our lab conducts research at the interface of physical sciences, biology, and immunology to answer the following key questions in cancer and pulmonary pathologies such as pneumonia and fibrosis.
 We develop and utilize sophisticated models of disease in multiple scales (whole organ to single cell), and in multiple settings (in vivo, ex vivo, in vitro, and in silico).

 Transport and transmission of pathogens (viral or bacterial) at the cellular level in a functioning lung is simply impossible.
 Our lab developed advanced experimental and computational models to track aerosols, at the single droplet level, from trachea all the way to single alveolus (air sacs) where the infectionimmune reaction, and capillary entry initiate.
 Deciphering the real-time dynamics of aerosols transport and transmission not only increases our understanding of respiratory infections, but also provides a platform for developing and testing intrapulmonary drug delivery strategies.